 Early Notables of the Cutrell family (pre 1700)

 Outstanding amongst the family at this time was John Cotterell DCL (died 1572), from Wiltshire

-, an English clergyman and academic at the University of Oxford, one of the founding fellows of Jesus College, Oxford; Sir Clement Cotterell (died 1631), an English courtier and politician, Member of Parliament for Grantham (1621-1624) and...
-Another 56 words (4 lines of text) are included under the topic Early Cutrell Notables in all our PDF Extended History products and printed products wherever possible.
+, an English clergyman and academic at the University of Oxford, one of the founding fellows of Jesus College, Oxford; Sir Clement Cotterell (died 1631), an English courtier and politician, Member of Parliament for Grantham (1621-1624) and for Boston in...
+Another 53 words (4 lines of text) are included under the topic Early Cutrell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cutrell family to the New World and Oceana

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England

 .
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Cutrell or a variant listed above were: